Pmk2021/p1_navigation/README.md

 Windows (64-bit): https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip

 Then after downloading the repository, unzip the file into the folder, making sure the file name in the second cell of navigation.ipyb matches the download

+All the necessary packages are located in the requirements.txt file of this repository

 ## Instructions
 Open Navigation.ipyb